How To Find Real Dinosaur Tracks In Leander (Updated for 2025)

 Did you know that real dinosaur tracks exist just outside of Austin?
-We’ve been twice now, and it’s definitely an exciting adventure each time!
+We’ve been several times, and it’s definitely an exciting adventure each time!
 They’re a bit tricky to find, but we can show you the way.
-Here’s how to find real dinosaur tracks in Leander (or you can use these directions).
-Please check google maps ahead of going to see if it’s still temporarily closed for construction!
-If it is closed, check out Dinosaur Park instead!
+Here’s how to find real dinosaur tracks in Leander.
+If it is closed but you still want a dinosaur adventure, check out Dinosaur Park instead!
+Leander dinosaur tracks 2025 is here.
+Not updated for 2026 yet!

 How To Find Real Dinosaur Tracks in Leander